aesculapiusteam/aesculapius-front/README.md

 Aesculapius Front End

 ## Steps to run:
+This steps are made for running the project in a nodejs server, using grunt.
+If you wan't also contribute to this project, do the "Steps to develop" below after the steps to run.

 1. Install npm and node:

   - Windows, Mac and Linux: *From official page: https://docs.npmjs.com/getting-started/installing-node*